 4. When we asunder part,

 it gives us inward pain,

 but we shall still be joined in heart,

 and hope to meet again.

 They say that “home is where the heart is.”
 Our true home is up above and every day in Christ Jesus as we sojourn in this human flesh we can worship our Father in spirit and in truth.
-We can love our heavenly Father, His Son and truly love one another in all our various congregations as we are seen and loved by God.
-This is the desire of our God who for eternity loves us all.
+We can love our heavenly Father, His Son and truly love one another in all our various congregations as we are seen and loved by them.
+This is the desire of our God and His Son, Jesus Christ, who for eternity loves us all.
 “Blessed be the tie that binds our hearts in Christian love; the fellowship of kindred minds is like to that above.”